Do Do Sol Sol La La Sol: Synopsis

 The energetic and cheerful pianist named Goo Ra-ra lost everything she had in a sudden, turning her lucky rich life into rags.
 While trying to rebuild her new life, she meets a mysterious, warm-hearted multi part-time worker named Sunwoo Joon.
 After their unpredictable meeting, Sunwoo Joon starts to help Goo Ra-ra by paying for her daily expenses, even building a small place for her piano lessons called Lala Land in order to help her get back on her feet.
 Together, they get involved with people that live in a small town (Eunpo City) in the countryside.
 This is the place where their secrets, pain, stories, and the reason behind Jeon Sun-woo's thoughtful acts towards Goo Ra-ra slowly start to leak out.
-Eventually Joon leaves for his treatment of cancer bidding an emotional farewell to Ra-ra through a letter and returns back after he is fully cured.
+Eventually Joon leaves for his treatment of cancer bidding an emotional farewell to Ra-ra through a letter and returns after he is fully cured.